Join our campaign to get the law changed on disabled parking bays

 Sign our petition and let’s improve things

 So, something needs to be done to sort this.
-Disabled parking spaces on private land should be given the same status as no-street Blue-Badge parking bays, with offenders being fined and/or points on their license.
+Disabled parking bays on private land should be given the same status as no-street Blue-Badge parking bays, with offenders being fined and/or points on their license.
 Ireland seems a bit more advanced than the UK, as this story, about a man being given a 6 month ban and a £750 fine for abusing a space, shows.

 We need to get the law in this country changed to cover this, so please help by signing the petition we have setup on the No 10 Downing Street website and share this post with the hashtag #DisabledParking